s-fleck/testthis/README.md

 Installation
 ------------

-testthis is CRAN-ready, but not yet on CRAN.
-This is beause it depends on the r-lib package usethis, which is also not yet on CRAN.
-You can install testthis like this:
+    # Testthis is on CRAN:
+    install.packages("testthis")

+    # You can also install the development version from GitHub:
     # install.packages("devtools")
-    devtools::install_github("r-lib/usethis")
     devtools::install_github("s-fleck/testthis")

 Usage